 Grapes contain an extremely high level of polyphenols, which are widely regarded as the source of bioactivity in many plants.
 Powerful polyphenol anti-oxidants Vitamin E, flavonoids and OPCs are present in high levels in grape seed extract, and can also be found in lower concentrations in grape skin, juice and wine.

-In red wine, up to 90% of the polyphenol compounds present fall into the flavonoids sub-category, which are known to be highly bioactive and feature in the chemical profile of many of griffin+row active ingredients.
+In red wine, up to 90% of the polyphenol compounds present fall into the flavonoids sub-category, which are known to be highly bioactive and feature in the chemical profile of many of the griffin+row active ingredients.
 Flavonoids are found widely in nature and are responsible not only for the impressive anti-oxidant levels we find in many plants, but also the vibrant colours we encounter in our vegetable patch, with flavonoid plant pigments giving colour to carrots, beetroot and berries amongst many others.

 Between 60-70% of these highly bioactive polyphenols can be found in the grape seed, with the main polyphenols being from the catechin and epicatechin families.
 You may be familiar with epicatechin itself as its an extremely effective anti-oxidant component also found in green tea.